FrostDevKit/BIP-frost/bip-frost.md

 ## Motivation

 Multisignature wallets provide enhanced security and control over funds by requiring multiple private keys to authorize transactions.
-Frost is a specific implementation that offers [insert key features and advantages].
+Frost is a specific implementation that offers multisig and privacy beyond add new layers security for who make self custody.

 ## Specification